rsmed31/Interface/README.md

 * `8000` : docker container port
 * `/var/logs` : path to logs on the server
 * `/app/logs` : path to logs on the docker container
+* --log-path is an option to specify where do the logs are to be accessed by the python script.

+## Contributing

+- Fork the repository
+- Create feature branch (git checkout -b feature/AmazingFeature)
+- Commit changes (git commit -m 'Add AmazingFeature')
+- Push to branch (git push origin feature/AmazingFeature)
+- Open a Pull Request